Petunia exserta

 Petunia exserta is a rare member of the genus Petunia, endemic to the Serras de Sudeste in southern Brazil.
 First described in 1987, only fourteen plants were found in the wild during an expedition in 2007.
 In the wild, the plant is found growing only in shaded cracks on sandstone towers.
-It is the only Petunia species that is naturally pollinated by hummingbirds, and the only red flowered Petunia species.
+It is the only Petunia species that is naturally pollinated by hummingbirds, and the only naturally red flowered Petunia species.

 Description

 Petunia exserta has a bright red corolla with distinctive exserted stamens and stigma, the latter which are typically associated with hummingbird pollination.
 It shares the erect habit, and similar corolla, pollen, and stalk attributes of Petunia axillaris and Petunia secreta.
 The flowers have no fragrance, which is not necessary for attracting hummingbirds, who have little sense of smell.
 The red color is due to several anthocyanin pigments, which are different from the cause of red color in modern hybrid petunias.